 The pipes shall be laid in straight lines where possible.
 Curves of long radius shall be obtained by deflection at the joints.
 The deflection of the joints for this purpose shall not be more than 50% of the maximum deflection as specified by the pipe manufacturer for the relevant type of joint.
 Where a required change of direction shall not be obtained by deflection of the joints, prefabricated bends shall be used.

 Concrete thrust blocks shall be provided to pressure pipelines at reducers, tee junctions, caps, etc., and curves or bends deflecting 11.25o or more, except where welded steel pipes or self-anchoring joints are used.
-The type and size of thrust blocks shall be in accordance with the drawings or as approved by the .
+The type and size of thrust blocks shall be in accordance with the drawings or as approved by the Project Manager.

 Concrete for thrust blocks shall comply with all the relevant requirements of Document No 5: Concrete and Steel Works" and shall be placed carefully against undisturbed earth or rock with suitable bearing capacity and shall in no case be less than 150 mm of cover to the pipe.
 Concrete shall be grade C20.
 When casting thrust blocks no couplings or joints shall be covered, and if required the pipe with fittings shall be firmly fixed to the block by a suitable stainless steel strap belted to the block.
 Where timber shuttering has been used such timber shall be removed before backfilling.
 The concrete shall be allowed to develop adequate strength prior to any pressure being applied to the pipeline.